 In Conclusion: The Implementation of Technology and HIPAA Compliance

 When done in the proper fashion, the implementation of technology and HIPAA compliance can be extremely beneficial to a healthcare group.
 Secure texting solutions are simple to implement – requiring no new spending on new hardware or a group’s IT resources.

-The secure texting apps work in a similar fashion to commercial messaging apps (aside from the automatic log offs), so it will not be necessary to use administrative resources to conduct training – although it will be required to designate communications security personnel to develop secure texting policies and to manage compliance.
+The secure texting apps work in a similar fashion to commercial messaging apps (aside from the automatic log offs), so it will not be necessary to use administrative resources to conduct HIPAA training for specific technologies– although it will be required to designate communications security personnel to develop secure texting policies and to manage compliance.

 Although the technology to adhere with HIPAA will not make a healthcare group completely fully compliant with the requirements of the Health Insurance Portability and Accountability Act (other measures need to be implemented to ensure full compliance), the use of the proper technology will enable a healthcare group to adhere with the administrative, physical and technical requirements of the HIPAA Security Act – something that many other forms of communication fail to complete.